SAME SONGS (Excerpt)

 The same would happen in video as well.
 When Bob Johnson sold BET to Viacom for three billion dollars, it meant that MTV now owned it’s only major competitor.
 And getting your video on either channel would now cost you thousands.

-And in many ways, Same Song is my story.
+And in many ways, Blackout is my story.
 Since 1976, when the busing riots in Boston sent me scrambling into the radio station at WRBB at Northeastern University, the music industry has been my life.
 During my very first stint in radio, I was Paul “Pure Love” Porter from midnight to three AM and I fell in love with the medium of radio and the impact I had on my community.

 Radio introduced me to women.
 Radio introduced me to cocaine.
 Radio introduced me to some of my best friends.
 And radio killed some of them too.
-Same Song is a ride through my whirlwind of media jobs, working for and with some of the most colorful, well-known and scandalous players in the music industry.
+Blackout is a ride through my whirlwind of media jobs, working for and with some of the most colorful, well-known and scandalous players in the music industry.

 I know thatradio and video are influential in shaping young minds.
 And my experiences have changed my outlook.
 “Morality is not an option” is now my mantra.
 And there are people out there who won’t buy it.
 They’ll think I’m writing this book for revenge or just to make a buck.
 That’s fine.
 I can live with that.
 I can’t live with what’s become of the music industry.
 I’m partly responsible for bringing it to the depths it’s sunk to today.
 But I can also be responsible for exposing the ugliness and peeling back the layers for everyone to see.